Home » Blog » Let’s Talk About Glaucoma; The Silent Thief of Sight

 Let’s Talk About Glaucoma; The Silent Thief of Sight

-Posted by: Montgomery Eye Partners in Eye Health, General
+Posted by: Montgomery Eye Physicians in Eye Health, General

 Glaucoma is a group of eye conditions that damage the optic nerve, the health of which is vital for good vision.
 Abnormally high pressure often causes this damage to your eye.
 Did you know that glaucoma is one of the leading causes of blindness for people over 60?
 However, blindness from glaucoma can often be prevented with early treatment.